tiarre-j/Flixster3/README.md

 Flix Part 2
 User Stories
-REQUIRED (10pts)
+REQUIRED
- (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+ X Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
- (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+ X Allow video posts to be played in full-screen using the YouTubePlayerView.
 BONUS
  Trailers for popular movies are played automatically when the movie is selected (1 point).
  When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.